factopolis/factopolis/content/claims/trump-saved-millions-on-f-35/_index.md

 ---
-title: Trump Saved Hundreds of Millions on F-35
+title: Trump saved hundreds of millions on F-35
 summary: Most of the cuts were already planned.
 checks:
   - checker: new-york-times